-If you have had gastric sleeve surgery, you may be wondering if you can still eat salad.
+If you have had gastric sleeve surgery in Mexico, you may be wondering if you can still eat salad.
 The answer is yes – you can still enjoy this healthy food after your surgery!
 In this blog post, we will discuss the different types of salads that you can eat, as well as how to make them taste great.
 We will also answer some common questions about diet and gastric sleeve surgery.
 So read on to learn more about salads and how they can fit into your post-surgery diet!

 At First, Salad Will Be Off Limits